codingwithmagga/my_learnings/cpp/modern_cpp/course_learn_multithreading_with_modern_cpp/Readme.md

 At the end of chapter three are some lectures about computer architecture.
 As they are not to relevant here and are also covered by other courses I attended, I did not add notes of it.

+The instructor updated the course, s.t. my implementation of thread pool starting at lecture 85 differs a bit from the current videos.

 The notes are also not that deeply structured, since I moved them from OneNote to Remnote a few weeks after I finished the course.

 ## Practical Project